dy/piezo/docs/r&d.md

 - redundancy: case can be figured out from name directly
 - some conflict with function return
 ~- we can use `^` operator for that purpose: `^sampleRate;` ?
-Can we use `.` postfix as indicator of procedure / void return?
+Can we use `.` postfix as indicator of procedure / void return? nah.
 - must be last, therefore redundant, since last expression is already exported.

 ## [ ] Ranges: how to organize in wasm level?